EpocDotFr/craft-n-escape/README.md

   - `SECRET_KEY` Set this to a complex random value

-More informations about Flask config values can be found [here](http://flask.pocoo.org/docs/1.0/config/#builtin-configuration-values).
+More informations on the one above can be found [here](http://flask.pocoo.org/docs/1.0/config/#builtin-configuration-values).

   - `GAUGES_SITE_ID` A [Gauges](https://gaug.es/) site ID used to track visits on Craft N' Escape (optional)
-  - `CACHE_THRESHOLD` The maximum number of items the cache will store before it starts deleting some (see [here](https://pythonhosted.org/Flask-Cache/#configuring-flask-cache) for more configuration parameters related to Flask-Cache)

 I'll let you search yourself about how to configure a web server along uWSGI.